cisagov/ScubaGear/baselines/aad.md

 ## Highly Privileged Roles

 This section provides a list of what CISA considers highly privileged [built-in roles in Azure Active Directory](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference).
 This list is referenced in numerous baseline policies throughout this document.
-Agencies should consider this reference as a minimum list and can apply the respective baseline policies to additional AAD roles as necessary.
+Agencies should consider this reference as a minimum list and can apply the respective baseline policies to additional Azure AD roles as necessary.

 - Global Administrator
 - Privileged Role Administrator